hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_group.html.markdown

 `min_size` (or `desired_capacity`, if specified) healthy instances to show up in the ASG before continuing.

+If `min_size` or `desired_capacity` are changed in a subsequent update, Terraform will also wait for the correct number of healthy instances before continuing.

 Terraform considers an instance "healthy" when the ASG reports `HealthStatus:
 "Healthy"` and `LifecycleState: "InService"`.
 See the [AWS AutoScaling Docs](https://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/AutoScalingGroupLifecycle.html)